Corporate Power in Global Agrifood Governance

+In today's globally integrated food system, events in one part of the world can have multiple and wide-ranging effects, as has been shown by the recent and rapid global rise in food prices.
+Transnational corporations (TNCs) have been central to the development of this global food system, dominating production, international trade, processing, distribution, and retail sectors.
+Moreover, these global corporations play a key role in the establishment of rules and regulations by which they themselves are governed.
+This book examines how TNCs exercise power over global food and agriculture governance and what the consequences are for the sustainability of the global food system.
 The book defines three aspects of this corporate power: instrumental power, or direct influence; structural power, or the broader influence corporations have over setting agendas and rules; and discursive, or communicative and persuasive, power.
 The book begins by examining the nature of corporate power in cases ranging from “green” food certification in Southeast Asia and corporate influence on U.S. food aid policy to governance in the seed industry and international food safety standards.
-Chapters examine such issues as promotion of corporate-defined “environmental sustainability” and “food security,” biotechnology firms and intellectual property rights, and consumer resistance to genetically modified organisms (GMOs) and other cases of contestation in agrobiology.
+Chapters examine such issues as promotion of corporate-defined “environmental sustainability” and “food security,” biotechnology firms and intellectual property rights, and consumer resistance to GMOs and other cases of contestation in agrobiology.
 In a final chapter, the editors raise the crucial question of how to achieve participation, transparency, and accountability in food governance.

-Contributors: Maarten Arentsen, Jennifer Clapp, Robert Falkner, Doris Fuchs, Agni Kalfagianni, Peter Newell, Steffanie Scott, Susan Sell, Elizabeth Smythe, Peter Vandergeest, Marc Williams, Mary Young
+Contributors Maarten Arentsen, Jennifer Clapp, Robert Falkner, Doris Fuchs, Agni Kalfagianni, Peter Newell, Steffanie Scott, Susan Sell, Elizabeth Smythe, Peter Vandergeest, Marc Williams, Mary Young

-“This is an important book for those who need to see the pieces of the global food system and the critical role of the agrifood transnational corporations (TNCs) in global food trade.
+This is an important book for those who need to see the pieces of the global food system and the critical role of the agrifood transnational corporations (TNCs) in global food trade.

-"Given the recent shocks to the global food system, this is a timely projectone that covers a broad range of aspects in agrifood governance."
+Given the recent shocks to the global food system, this is a timely project—one that covers a broad range of aspects in agrifood governance.

 Department of Sociology, University of Toronto

-"For the first time in the agrifood sector, this book convincingly argues how transnational corporations' commitment to corporate sustainable development is in fact a means to better control the governance of the global food system...thus leaving profits at the top and people and the environment at the bottom of the food chain!"
+For the first time in the agrifood sector, this book convincingly argues how TNCs' commitment to corporate sustainable development is in fact a means to better control the governance of the global food system...thus leaving profits at the top and peoples and the environment at the bottom of the food chain!